pmglab/KGGSEE/doc/source/options.rst

 The options for :ref:`Reference population genotypes <option_vcf>`, :ref:`GWAS summary statistics <option_gwas>`, and :ref:`Miscellaneous global options <option_misc>` act on all analyses.
 For clarity, we have categorized the other parameters by :ref:`Gene-based association <option_assoc>`, :ref:`DESE <option_dese>`, :ref:`EMIC <option_emic>` and :ref:`Gene-based (conditional) heritability <option_h2>`, although this has resulted in some duplication of parameters.

-In the "Default" columns of the following tables, "null" denotes that the flag works with an argument but there is no default value; "n/a" denotes that the flag works without an argument.
+In the "Default" columns of the following tables, "null" denotes that the flag works with an argument but there is no default value; "n/a" denotes that the flag works without any argument.

 .. _option_vcf: